github/docs/content/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates.md

 #### `terraform-registry`

-The `terraform-registry` type supports token.
+The `terraform-registry` type supports a token.

 {% raw %}
 ```yaml